beakerbrowser/hashbase/readme.md

 * centralize the decentralized.
 * why have p2p when you could have a cloud?
 * Hypercloud: a fancy name for a list of dat-publish servers.
-* Put some of the server stuff back into dat-publish
 * ???